-The best video will be submitted to the next Annual Meeting of American College of Surgeons, which will be held in Boston (Massachusetts, US) on October 21-25, 2018, following the rules of ACS (www.facs.org).
+The best video will be submitted to the 2020 Annual Meeting of American College of Surgeons, which will be held in Chicago (4-8 October), following the rules of ACS (www.facs.org).

 In order to cover the travel’s costs in case of acceptance, an award to the best video is granted to cover travel and lodging expenses at a maximum travel cost of EUR 1.000,-.